 Combine the flax seeds, chia seeds, and water in a medium bowl and let sit untouched for 5 minutes, until thick and gelatinous.

 Add the sunflower, pumpkin, hemp, sesame and poppy seeds and salt and stir until well incorporated.
 Line a baking sheet with parchment paper and spread the mixture evenly across the surface, as thinly as possible.
-Using a knife, score the cracker mixture into equal parts, making three vertical cuts (which will divide it into three parts) and three horizontal cuts (which will divide it into twelve parts).
+Using a knife, score the cracker mixture into equal parts, making two vertical cuts (which will divide it into three crackers) and two horizontal cuts (which will divide it into nine crackers).
 This helps keep the cracker cooked equally throughout, rather than being undercooked in the middle.

 Once completely cooked, let the crackers sit to dry out until cooled completely, then store in an airtight container.